jyyulab/MICA/README.md

 # MICA

-MICA is an ensemble and mutual information-based clustering algorithm that consists of three steps:
+MICA is a mutual information-based clustering algorithm that consists of following steps:
+1. Mutual information calculation
-1. Decomposition and Dimension Reduction
+2. Decomposition and Dimension Reduction
-2. Ensemble Clustering
+3. Ensemble Clustering
-3. Consensus Clustering
+4. Consensus Clustering
+In thie pipeline, we utilized common workflow languages as a wrapper for multi-platform compatibility.

 ## Prerequisites
 * [python==3.6.1](https://www.python.org/downloads/)